A message from the program coordinators…

 - Coordination of college-wide Tutoring Sessions

 The Office of Teaching, Learning, and Assessment is another great resource for you as an IST student!
-To learn more about the LA Program or the Tutoring Program at Penn State, contact Dr. Fatima Ferguson, Assistant Director, Learning Enhancement Programs.
+To learn more about the LA Program or the Tutoring Program at Penn State, contact Erica Fleming, Assistant Director of Teaching and Learning.

 Affirmation of Understanding